Rez (video game): Rez Infinite

 Area X was born from Enhance Games wanting to strip Rez down to its basics and rebuild it using modern technology.
 Mizuguchi decided on two points; first to have particles generated from impacts so players could see a visualisation of the sounds and music, and second that players could roam freely.
 He compared the desired experience of Area X to "flying like Peter Pan".
 This provided a substantial challenge, as they needed to sync impact notes with the score without the rail shooter gameplay providing a constant speed.
 Area X made extensive use of particle-based rendering in its graphics, with light particles making up everything in the level.
 Its visual design supplied by Takashi Ishihara at the request of Mizuguchi and designer Osamu Kodera.
 Enemy AI within Area X was improved and Mizuguchi composed a new poem on the theme of birth to act as a coda to Yokota's original poem.
 The music for "Area X" was composed by Hydelic, a musical group which formed part of Resonair.

 The PS4 version released on October 13, 2016.
 It was later updated to support the PlayStation 4 Pro model.
 A notable piece of merchandise was a four-disc vinyl release of the game's soundtrack, which included both the original album tracks and the piece used in Area X. The release, co-created by Iam8bit, also featured a large book detailing the making of both Rez and Rez Infinite, with extensive interviews with Mizuguchi and other staff members.
 The soundtrack later saw release on CD and digitally.
 A version for Microsoft Windows was released on August 9, 2017.
 This version was compatible with the HTC Vive and Oculus Rift.
 Mizuguchi planned for a Windows version from an early stage, beginning development using Windows before bringing it over into the PS4 environment.
 He reasoned that while consoles have a finite life, games have far longer lifespans through a digital Windows release.
 It was also ported to Android on November 20, requiring use of the Google Daydream peripheral.
 It was also a launch title for a new model of the Oculus Quest VR headset, releasing on October 13, 2020.
 It was one of the titles available through the Amazon Luna cloud platform during its beta release on October 20, 2020.
 A port to PlayStation 5, with compatibility with the PlayStation VR2, was released on February 22, 2023.
-Owners of the PS4 version were offered a upgrade to the PS5 version at a discounted price.
+Owners of the PS4 version were offered an upgrade to the PS5 version at a discounted price.